kmzbrnoI/wsm-web/_pages/about.md

  * [jan.horacek@kmz-brno.cz](mailto:jan.horacek@kmz-brno.cz)

-We will add link to the thesis once it will be published.
+We will add a link to the thesis once it will be published.